openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 The .CSV file that you can download to view the status and results of learners' proctoring sessions contains the following fields.

+..
+Chris Are these columns in the report finalized?
+I think you mentioned that some of these might be removed.

 .. list-table::
    :widths: 30 55